-Alternative A would also include development on one of the five trust parcels (APN 016-412-200) for the construction and operation of an approximately 11,526-square-foot new medical and dental clinic and support office (Proposed Project).
+The Proposed Project includes development on APN 016-412-200 for the construction and operation of an approximately 11,526-square-foot new medical and dental clinic and support office (Proposed Project).

 The Proposed Project would include the construction of a comprehensive medical and dental clinic, which will provide preventative, ambulatory, pediatric, geriatric, and emergent care to the community of Happy Camp and the surrounding areas.
 The Proposed Project will be constructed on the southern end of APN 016-412-200 located at 64105 Hillside Road in Happy Camp, adjacent to the south of the new Family Services Center, a recently constructed center which provides direct care services for behavior health, substance use disorder, domestic violence, and victim assistance services and houses the Karuk Tribal TANF services.
 The Proposed Project's building site has been cleared, and community water and wastewater system connections have been extended under the parking area of the Family Services Center project in order to "build smart" and ensure that infrastructure was in place for the next phase of the site plan, which includes the Proposed Project.
 The buildings and site would provide for the current needs of the health and dental care program, with the ability to expand over time as additional programs are implemented or expansions to existing programs are required.